iegik/CivOne/docs/README.md

 # CivOne

+## What is it?
+A re-creation of Sid Meier's Civilization 1 using C# and .NET.

+## What is in this repository?
-Bugfixes and enhancements to SWY's original.
+Bugfixes and enhancements to [SWY's original](https://github.com/SWY1985/CivOne).
 The primary goal is to emulate CIV Dos as closely as convenient, barring those areas where no one knows exactly how CIV Dos works.
 Some cheats and features will be provided as 'patches', accessible via the setup menu.

 Incremental releases have been made - see the [Releases](https://github.com/fire-eggs/CivOne/releases) page for details.

 **NOTE:**
 This program is not complete in itself.
-You need to have a copy of the files from CIV Dos!
+You need to have a copy of the files, especially the graphic assets, from CIV Dos!
 In addition, in order to use sound support, you need the sound files from CIV Win.

 ## Contributing